- Kehrs Mill/Long Road at Wild Horse Creek Road

 Long Road/Kehrs Mill Road at Highway CC (Wild Horse Creek Road) was an offset intersection with State Hwy CC.
 As growth continued westward in St. Louis County, the two T intersections experienced severe traffic congestion.
 Two traffic signals at these intersections created inefficient traffic movement for vehicles traveling on Kehrs Mill Road and Long Road, resulting in vehicles stopping twice.
-Burns & McDonnell was retained by St. Louis County Department of Highways and Traffic to improve the intersection configuration and increase capacity on Long and Kehrs Mill Roads.
+Our team worked with the St. Louis County Department of Highways and Traffic to improve the intersection configuration and increase capacity on Long and Kehrs Mill Roads.

 Safety of pedestrians and bicyclists was a primary concern in this fully developed area, particularly for the widened roadway.
 The conceptual design considered sidewalks and multi-use paths on one or both sides of the road, and recommendations were made for a two-way multiuse path on one side of the road, responding to physical constraints in the area.
 Accommodations were made at the railroad tracks for the bike paths.
 Pedestrian mazes were used rather than standard crossing arms, which could trap pedestrians near railroad tracks.